Kwpolska/chriswarrick.com/stories/cookies.rst

 Full disclosure
 ===============

 Currently, you can only get Google Analytics cookies.
-Previously, you could also get a cookie from the old “we use cookies” message.